syncfusion-content/maui-docs/MAUI/Segmented-Control/layout.md

 {% endtabs %}

 ## Change the Segment Height
-You can use `SegmentHeight` property of `SfSegmentedControl`, to customize the segment height of the segmented control.
+You can use the `SegmentHeight` property of `SfSegmentedControl` to customize the segment height of the segmented control.

 {% tabs %}
 {% highlight XAML %}